opendocsg/slw-judgments-backfill/2017_SGCA_45/report.md

 48     We agree with the Judge’s view that constructive knowledge of a patent’s potential invalidity is

 sufficient.
 As rightly stated by the Judge at [105] of the Judgment, “[a] patentee who has been exposed to facts from which it was, or reasonably ought to have been, apparent to him or her that a claim might well be invalid unless amended, but nevertheless brings a late application to amend, is no position to say that there was, on the earlier occasion, no “need” to amend simply because it had not then been conclusively established that the claim was in fact invalid”.
-In our judgment, ensuring the timeliness of patent amendments upholds the public interest in “preventing unworthy inventions and products from monopolising the market” ( _Martek Biosciences Corp v Cargill International Trading Pte Ltd_ [2011] 1 SLR 1287 at [37]).
+In our judgment, ensuring the timeliness of patent amendments upholds the public interest in “preventing unworthy inventions and products from monopolising the market” ( _Martek Biosciences Corp v Cargill International Trading Pte Ltd_ <span class="citation">[2011] 1 SLR 1287</span> at [37]).
 Such an approach would also “take into account the public interest which is injured when invalid claims are persisted in so that inventors are legitimately warned off the area of the art ostensibly monopolised by the claims”: see _Raleigh Cycle Co Ltd v Miller (H) & Co_ [1951] AC 278 at 281.

 49     Further, under the self-assessment system, Warner-Lambert was under an obligation to make a considered decision before proceeding to obtain a grant of the Patent.
 The fact that the system was a self-assessment system at the time of grant should not give patentees the liberty of taking a lackadaisical approach in ensuring that their patent claims in the register comply with the requirements of patentability under the Patents Act.
 This is especially so as the grant of the Patent allowed Warner-Lambert to enjoy a monopoly in the supply and sale of pregabalin in Singapore despite the clear invalidity of the Granted Claims.
 Adopting a lenient approach as advocated by WarnerLambert “would only encourage dilatory conduct and wilful blindness on the part of patentees, and